Using brush goats for

 Chemical herbicides and pesticides are ruining our ecology.
 Using

-herbicides and pesticides only targets the symptoms not the problem.
+herbicides and pesticides for clearing brush only targets the symptoms

-They into water supplies, kill off everything indiscriminately, as well
+not the problem.
+Herbicides into water supplies, kill off everything

 as kill beneficial insects that are in the vicinity.

-One weed that one cannot get rid of in this manner is
+One weed that one cannot control in this manner is

 oxide daisy, as